rainlab/user-plugin/UPGRADE.md

 {% endif %}
 ```

+### MailBlocker model replaced by UserPreference

+The `RainLab\User\Models\MailBlocker` model has been replaced by `RainLab\User\Models\UserPreference`.
+The classes function differently and `UserPreference` is more generic for controlling user preferences.

 ### Events Updated

 The following event names have changed:

+- New events added to [the events documentation](./docs/events.md).
 - Removed **rainlab.user.reactivate** event, since users can no longer reactivate their account without help from an administrator.